compphil/truth/index.md

 Ask a scholar of argumentation theory the same question, and—following a cursory smile indicating they have long been waiting for this—they will likely not hesitate to point out that there have been multiple prominent schools of thought over time which have advocated different, often incompatible, conceptions of reasonableness.
 Each one is backed by a different rationale, has its own features and shortcomings, and has emerged in a different cultural setting, often separated by thousands of years and kilometers.
 Let us briefly sample this kaleidoscope of conceptions.

 For instance, Perelman and Olbrechts-Tyteca suggested a conception of reasonableness grounded in rhetoric.
 According to this conception, an instance of argumentation is valid if and only if it succeeds in persuading a group of individuals of its conclusion.
 While the most visible shortcoming of this conception is that it can quickly degenerate into sophistry,{% include sidenote.html id="mn-sophistry" note='The [sophists](https://en.wikipedia.org/wiki/Sophist) were teachers of rhetoric in ancient Greece, notorious for "equipping" individuals with techniques for making a strong case in court, regardless of the truthfulness of their position.
-They were sneered at by virtually all their contemporary philosophers, who frowned upon for not seeking wisdom, but merely monetizing the skill of persuasion as a means of taking advantage of others.'%} its proponents highlight the possibility of grounding reasonableness in the persuasion of a particularly _rational_ audience.
+They were sneered at by virtually all their contemporary philosophers, who frowned upon them for not seeking wisdom, but merely monetizing the skill of persuasion as a means of taking advantage of others.'%} its proponents highlight the possibility of grounding reasonableness in the persuasion of a particularly _rational_ audience.
 This litmus test can be further extended to involve the persuasion of an idealized omniscient agent, but also of oneself, by framing self-deliberation as self-persuasion.

 <div class='epigraph'><blockquote><p>Indeed, the object of the theory of argumentation is the study of the discursive techniques allowing us to induce or to increase the mind's adherence to the theses presented for its assent.</p>
 <div>Chaïm Perelman & Lucie Olbrechts-Tyteca,<cite> The New Rhetoric</cite></div></blockquote></div>